kayamanaka/Sortings/README.md

 # Sorting permutations generated uniformly at random

-You can use the method `exp.random_exp(n,k,alg)` which returns the average number of flips for `k` generated permutations of `n` elements by the sorting algorithm designated in the 3rd argument `alg`
+You can use the method `exp.random_exp(n,k,alg)` which returns the average number of flips for `k` generated permutations of `n` elements by the sorting algorithm designated in the last argument `alg`
 You can choose one sorting algorithm from the following three algorithms:

 - `three_itv_qsort`: Quicksort using 3 intervals
 - `four_itv_qsort`: Quicksort using 4 intervals
 - `five_itv_qsort`: Quicksort using 5 intervals

-If you insert a call of the method, for example, `exp.random_exp(5,100,five_itv_qsort)`, in main.py,
+If you insert a call of the method, for example, `exp.random_exp(5,100,five_itv_qsort)`, in main.py, and execute `main.py`, then you will see the average number of flips.

 # Sorting all the permutations of n elements

-You can use the method `exp.random_exp(n,k,alg)` which returns the average number of flips for `k` generated permutations of `n` elements by the sorting algorithm designated in the 3rd argument `alg`
+You can use the method `exp.all_exp(n,alg)` which returns the average number of flips for all the permutations of `n` elements by the sorting algorithm designated in the last argument `alg`
-You can choose one sorting algorithm from the following three algorithms:
+You can choose one sorting algorithm from the three algorithms shown in above.

+If you insert a call of the method, for example, `exp.all_exp(5,100,five_itv_qsort)`, in main.py, and execute `main.py`, then you will see the average number of flips.